-(n) New standards and interpretations not yet adopted
+(m) New standards and interpretations not yet effective

-Certain new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2014, with the Company not opting for early adoption.
+Certain new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2015, with the Company not opting for early adoption.
 These have, therefore, not been applied in preparing these financial statements.